 A tribe is a form of political identity based on common claimed descent.2 It is not necessarily a lineage group, as tribal subunits (sections or subsections) may manufacture fictive kinship ties or alter their tribal identity or affiliations for political, economic, or security-related reasons.3 Tribes may also be of mixed sectarian or ethnic composition.
-Thus, Iraq's Shammar and Jubur tribes have Sunni and Shi'ite branches, while Qashqa'i tribesmen in Iran are of Turkish, Persian, Arab, Kurdish, Lak, Luri, and Gypsy origin.4
+Thus, Iraq's Shammar and Jubur tribes have Sunni and Shi'ite branches, while Qashqa'i tribesmen in Iran are of Turkish, Persian, Arab, Kurdish, Lak, Luri, and Gypsy origin.4 traditionally, to have relatively egalitarian and nonhierarchical organizations lacking a well-developed leadership structure, while the Turkic tribes of the Central Asian steppes tended to be hierarchical, highly centralized organizations ruled by powerful chieftains.7

 There is no such thing as a "typical" tribe.
-Tribes may embody diverse kinship rules, structures, types of political authority, and lifestyles (sedentary, semi-nomadic, nomadic),5 which may be influenced by security and economic conditions and government policies.6 Thus, for instance, the Arab tribes of the Arabian Peninsula, Levant, and North Africa tended, at least traditionally, to be relatively egalitarian and non-hierarchical organizations lacking a well-developed leadership structure, while the Turkic tribes of the Central Asian steppes tended to be hierarchical, highly centralized organizations ruled by powerful chieftains.7
+Tribes may embody diverse kinship rules, structures, types of political authority, and lifestyles (sedentary, semi-nomadic, nomadic),5 which may be influenced by security and economic conditions and government policies.6 Thus, for instance, the Arab tribes of the Arabian Peninsula, Levant, and North Africa tended, at least

-Although Arab tribal ideology is relatively egalitarian, in reality, major disparities in status, power, and wealth exist within and between tribes.
-Among settled tribes, sheikhly families and clans tend to form dominant lineages that are better off and more influential than other families and clans in the tribe.
-Bedouin tribes of "common" origin are looked down on by those of "noble" origin, while smaller ("weak") settled tribes are often looked down on by larger ("strong") settled tribes.
-10
+Although Arab tribal ideology is relatively egalitarian, in reality tribal status hierarchies and significant disparities in power and wealth exist, both within and between tribes.
+Sheikhly families and clans tend to form a dominant lineage in settled tribes and are often relatively better off and more influential than other families and clans in the tribe.
+Bedouin tribes of "common" origin are looked down on by those of "noble" origin, while smaller ("weak") tribes are often looked down on by larger ("strong") tribes.
+10 world as well.)
+These values include the high premium put on in-group solidarity ('asabiyya), which finds expression in loyalty to the family, clan, and tribe, 12 coupled with a powerful desire to preserve the autonomy of the tribe vis-à-vis other tribes, non-tribal groups, and the authorities; 13 personal and group honor (sharaf); sexual honor ('ird), which pertains to the chastity of the family's female members; manliness (muruwwa), which finds expression in personal traits such as courage, loyalty, generosity, and hospitality; and pride in ancestry (nasb).
+14